 Committees meet on weekdays during regular business hours.
 All meetings are scheduled in advance through consultation with Committee members regarding their availability.
 In addition to attendance at meetings, Committee members are required to prepare for each meeting by reviewing a meeting package and any other related materials provided in advance of the meeting.
 Adequate preparation is critical to allow members to participate and contribute fully to discussions and to develop informed opinions in rendering decisions.
 The number of Committee and panel meetings held per year varies depending on the Committee.
 Below is a brief description of each Committee’s role and an estimate of the time commitment required.
 The availability of a computer/laptop is necessary as meeting documents are provided electronically.
 Council members generally serve on at least two Committees and may be appointed to act as a Committee Chair.

-Currently, Committee meetings are being held by videoconference.
+Currently, Council meetings are held in-person twice a year (March and September).
+All Committee meetings are being held by videoconference.
 Should the Committees return to in-person meetings, these would be held at the College offices in Toronto.
 Arrangements may be made for members who do not wish to travel to attend by videoconference.

 Committee Descriptions